Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/upgrade-dbt-version-in-cloud.md

 To begin the process of upgrading to <Constant name="fusion" /> with the assistant:
 1. From the project homepage or sidebar menu, click the **Start Fusion upgrade** or **Get started** button.
 You will be redirected to the <Constant name="cloud_ide" />.
   <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/choosing-dbt-version/start-upgrade.png" width="60%" title="Start the Fusion upgrade."/>
-2. At the top of the <Constant name="cloud_ide" /> click the button to **Check deprecation warnings**.
+2. At the top of the <Constant name="cloud_ide" /> click **Check deprecation warnings**.
   <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/choosing-dbt-version/check-deprecations.png" width="60%" title="Begin the process of parsing for deprecation warnings."/>
-3. dbt will parse your project for the deprecations and present a list of all deprecation warnings.
-You are given the option to **Autofix warnings**.
-This will attempt to correct all syntax errors automatically.
+3. dbt parses your project for the deprecations and presents a list of all deprecation warnings along with the option to **Autofix warnings**.
+Autofixing attempts to correct all syntax errors automatically.
 See [Fix deprecation warnings](/docs/cloud/dbt-cloud-ide/autofix-deprecations) for more information.
   <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/choosing-dbt-version/check-deprecations.png" width="60%" title="Begin the process of parsing for deprecation warnings."/>
 4. Once the deprecation warnings have been resolved, click the **Enable Fusion** button.
-This will upgrade your development environment to Fusion!
+This upgrades your development environment to Fusion!

   <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/choosing-dbt-version/autofix-success.png" width="60%" title="You're now ready to upgrade to Fusion in your development environment!"/>